-- Pearl Sugar – Pearl sugar is the star of the Belgian sugar waffles.
+- Pearl Sugar – Pearl sugar is the star of Belgian sugar waffles.
 It is a refined white sugar that is very coarse and doesn’t melt at normal temperatures.
 You are left with some nice sugar chunks in the waffle, which is absolutely delightful.
 It is a very common ingredient in Scandinavian countries and some countries in Europe.

 - Waffle iron – You really want a waffle iron with deep pockets.

 - Tongs or fork